MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-optional-features.md

 |Sales tax|%tax%|
 |Order total|%total%|

+#### Sales line

-**Sales line** - The following tokens are populated for each product in the order.
+The following tokens are populated for each product in the order.

 > [!NOTE]
 > Place the **Product list - start** and **Product list - end** tokens at the beginning and end of the HTML block that repeats for every product.